gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 4. Track event IDs for request-response correlation
 5. Subscribe to notifications from the server is interacting with
 6. Send the initialized notification when using Direct Discovery (private servers)
+7. Handle ping requests and responses appropriately for connection health monitoring

 ## Complete Protocol Flow